ZebGirouard/wdi-ravenclaw/07_fullstack_node/d01_hw.md

 * It is a dark time for the Ruby Rebellion.
 * Javascript is on the rise.
-* We use Backbone to create models...
+* Even though you haven't used it, developers use Backbone.js to create models on the client side.
 * Backbone models can *get()* and *set()* properties (similar to Ruby Classes).
 * Create two functions that mimics `model.get` and `model.set` for an object.
 * These functions will be `abilities` on an object called `model`.
+Attributes store *properties*.

 #### 13. AJAXXXXXXXXXXXXXXXX